data-sciences-corporation/3cx-jps/text/description.md

-# 3CX - as a Service
+# 3CX as a Service

-A single 3cx instance
+A single instance of the 3CX PBX services.

 This is currently a ``BETA`` build.